Psychotherapy for Addiction

 Dialectical behavioural therapy is similar to CBT but aims to assist patients in regulating their emotions and as such, may benefit those with suicidal thoughts.

-Psychodynamic therapy is an approach which takes into consideration the childhood experiences of the patient and aims to alter old habits and improve life.
+Psychodynamic therapy is an approach that takes into consideration the childhood experiences of the patient and aims to alter old habits and improve life.

 Psychoanalysis is another type of psychodynamic therapy but is more intense and requires more frequent sessions.